slimjack/IWC/README.md

 #Where it can be used
 1. **Connection sharing.** This can be usefull when you need to listen for server events.
 You may have only one real connection in one of the windows.
- This connection can be shared by means of IWC (EventBus or SharedData) across other windows, so they don't need to have real connection.
+ This connection can be shared by means of IWC ('EventBus' or 'SharedData') across other windows, so they don't need to have real connection.
  If page which holds the real connection is closed, another one becomes a real connection holder.
 Just put connection establishing in a lock:

     ```js